-As I’m always saying; my first design instructor was Mohie El Deen El Labbad, the late artist, designer and cartoonist–or as he used to describe himself: A bookmaker!
+As I’m always saying; my first design instructor was Mohie El Deen El Labbad, the late artist, designer, and cartoonist–or as he liked to be called: A Book Maker!

-I started reading Labbad articles in Majed magazine, at the age of 8 and 9, he had a weekly article about art, design thinking, graphic design, art critique, visual understanding, culture and identity re-forming, all for children readers, of course, he was the pioneer, and sadly saying; I’m not sure if there is anyone still doing this at the present time.
+I started reading the Labbad articles in Majed magazine, at the age of 8 and 9, he had a weekly article on art, design thinking, graphic design, art critique, visual understanding, culture, and identity re-forming, all for children’s readers.
+Of course, he was a pioneer, and I’m sadly saying; I’m not sure if there is anyone still practicing this conviction at the present time.

-As Labbad always do, he enlightens some areas to the child’s eyes, he was talking here about the beautiful old jar from Iraq, and describing the woman dress and imagining what she was holding in her hands?
-I was back then a little boy, and I hardly wished to read the whole book and enjoy looking at more pieces from our own art.
+As Labbad always does, he enlightens some areas to the child’s eyes, he was talking here about the beautiful old jar from Iraq, describing the woman’s dress and imagining what she was holding in her hands?
+I was back then a little boy, and I hardly wished to view and read the original book and enjoy looking at more pieces from our own art.

-Then, and while checking my archive few weeks ago, I stumbled on this article again after 27 years, I immediately looked it up on the internet, and ordered one from an American bookseller for really a good price, then I have it in my hands.
+Years passed quickly, and while browsing my archive a few weeks ago, I stumbled upon this article again after 27 years, I immediately looked it up on the internet, and ordered one from an American bookseller for really a good price, then I have it in my hands, in my archive!

-Nothing makes me happy than this achievement!
+Nothing makes me happy than this little achievement!
 A big tribute to my master Labbad.

 Reblogged this on Mahall al-Maa محل الماء and commented: